reedlevinson/home/logistics/syllabus.md

 1. If the grader made an obvious mistake (e.g., totaling error), contact the grader and we'll make the correction right away.

-2. If you feel the grader did not grade your answer accurately, then you should send a Slack DM to both the grader and the lead grader (Songyun Tao) to explain which program(s) need regrading and why.
+2. If you feel the grader did not grade your answer accurately, then you should send a Slack DM to both the grader and one of the graduate TAs to explain which program(s) need regrading and why.
 We will arrange for the whole assignment to be reviewed again.

-3. After you hear the outcome on your regrade request, if you still feel the matter is not resolved satisfactorily, then you should immediately DM Assistant Professor Kyungtae Kim.
+3. After you hear the outcome on your regrade request, if you still feel the matter is not resolved satisfactorily, then you should immediately DM the class instructor.

 > [!WARNING]
 > You must submit your regrade request _within one week_ from when the lab grade was released on Canvas.
 Please note that any regrade request that comes after the deadline stated above will not be considered, regardless of merit.